adamb314/ServoProject/README.md

 The main benefit of this approach is that it also takes the velocity and torque into account.
 This allows for a much tighter motion tracking.

+### Backlash control

+When dealing with cheap gearboxes, backlash is always a problem.
+The hacked servos in this project uses two encoders to compensate for backlash.
+One AS5048a magnetic encoder on the output shaft and one custom optical encoder inside the DC-motor.
+The benefit of having the extra encoder inside the motor is getting higher resolution and a main control loop which is backlash free.
+If one would only use the AS5048a for controlling, the backlash would enter the control loop as a time delay.
+This limits the control loop performance.

+The backlash compensation is done by moving the main control loops reference-position so that the output encoder reaches the correct position.

 Project structure
 ----------------